montanaflynn/benchmarker/README.md

 }
 ```

-Take a look at the output from benchmarking a [simple palindrome finding program](https://github.com/montanaflynn/palindromes) in different languages and think about the possibilities.
+Take a look at the output from benchmarking a [simple palindrome finding program](https://github.com/montanaflynn/palindromes) in different languages.

+### Todos

 I'd like to see charts, outliers, sorting, csv, etc...